How to Recover Deleted or Unsaved Excel Files in Windows 10/11

 Step 1.

-Open Microsoft Excel and navigate to the “Open” tab on the left panel.
+Open Excel and go to “File” > “Open” > “Recent”.
+Here, you might see your document listed in recent files.
 At the bottom of the screen, click “Recover Unsaved Workbooks”.

 Recover Unsaved Workbooks Excel Autorecover